If you haven’t been living under a rock, you know that Dieter Rams dispenses introductions.

 “An impenetrable confusion of forms, colors, and noises.”

 Aware that he was a significant contributor to that world, he asked himself an important question: is my design good design?

 1. Good design is innovative

 “They wanted their furniture to last longer.
-They wanted to avoid built-in obsolescence.
+To avoid built-in obsolescence.
 They would not pander to fashion.
 Their furniture would be discrete, and it would be adaptable.
 So that you as the customer could: start with less, add to it, rearrange it, repair it, take it with you when you move and most importantly reuse it.”Mark Adams, managing director of Vitsœ.

 2. Good design makes a product useful